payini/TypeScriptInBlazor/README.md

 ![Blazor App](images/a983df250e67e0879405c79ef24de82b9396036787e6e1233ca61e9542ce6904.png)

-### Integrate TypeScript in Blazor
+### Create TypeScript Code

-In order to integrate TypeScript in our Blazor app, we need to install a `NuGet` package called `Create a Blazor Application`, by first typing `Control+C` to stop the running app, and using `dotnet add package` to install the package.
+In order to integrate TypeScript code into our Blazor application, first we need to be able to build TypeScript code.
+You do that by adding `NuGet` package called `Microsoft.TypeScript.MSBuild`, by first typing `Control+C` to stop the running app, and using `dotnet add package` to install the package.

 ```dotnetcli
 Control+C